kittennbfive/sr-spi-decode/README.md

 Version 0.02 drops the "info" mode, just open the sr-file in Pulseview or use sigrok-cli.

 ## Limitations
-A lot: Linux-only, CS must be active low, SPI-mode is fixed to **0** (not 1 as written before), transfersize is fixed to 8 bits and **CS must go high between two bytes**, ...
+A lot: Linux-only, CS must be active low, SPI-mode is fixed to **0** (not 1 as written before), transfersize is fixed to 8 bits, ...
 However with some basic C-knowledge it should be easy and quick to adapt the code.
 I may upload a better version some day if i make one (=if i need one).

 ## FAQ
 ### Sigrok does have a SPI-decoder already?!